pablomatiasgomez/real-estate-listings/README.md

       up all the columns that have "links" as header.
 Uses `credentials` to authenticate as a service account.
     * `files` - Reads each file in `files` (path relative to the project folder), line by line and ignores lines that start with "//" or are empty.
+* `runOnStartUp` - configures a process to be run on startup and killed at the end.
+Useful to start proxy connections.
-* `broser` - configures how the browser will run and fetch the pages:
+* `browser` - configures how the browser will run and fetch the pages:
     * `proxy` - proxy to be used when launching browser, if any.
     * `xintelApiKey` - apiKey to use when fetching xintel pages.
     * `timeBetweenPageFetchesMs` - Time to wait between each page fetch.